bruderstein/PythonScript/docs/source/notepad.rst

 		``True`` if the registration was successful

-.. method:: Notepad.clearCallbacks()
+.. method:: notepad.clearCallbacks()

    Unregisters all callbacks

-.. method:: Notepad.clearCallbacks(function)
+.. method:: notepad.clearCallbacks(function)

    Unregisters all callbacks for the given function.
 Note that this uses the actual function object, so if the function has been redefined since it was registered, this will fail.
 If this has happened, use one of the other ``clearCallbacks()``